Xsmitylnwza/Decrypt-The-Secrect-Password/README.md

 ### Gameplay

-- Type something in textbox to start the game.
+- After choose the level, Type something in textbox to start the game.
 - The rule will appear when you start typing.
 If the rule is correct, the next rule will be unlocked.
 - The timer will be counted down after typing.
 If the time runs out, you will lose the game.
 - If you complete all of the rules you win the game